How It Works

 2. Equaliser reads from this buffer synchronously during its output callback

-Why this matters: - Real-time safety: Audio processing must never block or allocate memory - Low latency: Direct memory access without system calls - Privacy: macOS doesn't consider this "microphone access"
+Why this matters: - Real-time safety: Audio processing must never block or allocate memory - Low latency: Direct memory access without system calls or extra copies - Privacy: macOS doesn’t consider this “microphone access”

 ⚙️ Technical Details: HAL Input Capture